The Trap of Hyper Independence and and How it Affects Our Relationships

 Let yourself share small things and notice how it feels to be met with care.

-5. Work with a Therapist Who Gets It
+5. Instead of Avoiding Therapy, Work with a Therapist Who Gets It

 Unlearning hyper independence often requires re-learning how to feel safe in relationships.
 A trauma-informed therapist can help you explore these patterns in a way that feels supportive and manageable.